MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-SDK.md

 * **User Identity**: Represents the current user of Teams.
 * **Application Identity**: Represents the application itself.

-For these two identity types, the TeamsFx constructors and methods are not the same.
+For these two identity types, the TeamsFx constructors and methods aren't the same.

 <details>
 <summary><b> User Identity </b></summary>